scollinselliott/lakhesis/README.md

 - **Export Data** Will download results in a single `.rds` file, which is a `list` class object containing the following:
-  - `consensus` The results of `lakhesize()`, a `lakhesis` class object containing row and column consensus seriations, the row and column PCA, coefficients of agreement and concentration, and the seriated incidence matrix.
+  - `consensus` The results of `lakhesize()`, a `lakhesis` class object containing row and column consensus seriations, coefficients of agreement and concentration, and the seriated incidence matrix.
   - `strands` The strands selected to produce `consensus`.

 ## Installation